skipper-worldchallenge/executable/ReadMe.txt

 6) Rich Setting GUI.
 7) Multi-environment as Windows, Linux.
 8) [New R02] Preverse Proxy function!
+9) [New R02] As new filter condition, OwnIPPort and SourceCountry

 Now Skipper has any issue below.
 - Skipper doesnt have URL-FilteringDB including Black/WhiteList and distribute such DB.